mitchrosaaen/ENGL235/lessons/stat.md

 ## Materials

-What materials (software, etc.) do people need in order to complete the lesson?
+The materials needed in order to complete this lesson include:

+- Laptop/desktop
+- Canvas account
+- Internet access

 ## Overview